kingletbv/aex-gl/README.md

 ### The World is Yours

-If you happen to know me, you might recognize this from firecrest.com ; the data is from naturalearthdata.com and the code is a relatively straight port from the .js at firecrest.com (feel free to compare the two, view the source at [firecrest.com](https://firecrest.com/) and compare it with [demo_the_world_is_yours.c](/renderbmp/demo_the_world_is_yours.c)
+If you happen to know me, you might recognize this from [firecrest.com](https://firecrest.com/) ; the data is from [naturalearthdata.com](https://naturalearthdata.com) and the code is a relatively straight port from the original `.js` (feel free to compare the two, view the source at [firecrest.com](https://firecrest.com/) and compare it with [demo_the_world_is_yours.c](/renderbmp/demo_the_world_is_yours.c)

 ![World is Yours](docs/world_is_yours.png)

-Suppose we compile everything at every frame, then, on my local machine, this runs 1080p at 35285 (or ~ 28fps.)
+Suppose we compile everything at every frame, then, on my local machine, this runs 1080p at 35285 &mu;secs (or ~ 28fps.)
 Each line segment is composed of two points, of which there are 21172.
 Given that each line segment decomposes into 4 triangles, for about 40K triangles in total, the current performance is surprisingly good (even ~50fps on the laptop..)
 Apologies for viewers from the Americas or Asia, but, as mentioned, this uses naturalearthdata.com, and a longitude of 0 happens to intersect Greenwich.
 You can see it spinning at